-Students must use iPads at school each day for classroom work, school messages, announcements, calendars, etc. Students are responsible for bringing their iPad to all classes, unless specifically instructed not to do so by their teacher.
+Students must use iPads at school each day for classroom work, school messages, announcements, calendars, etc. Students are responsible for bringing their iPad to all classes, unless specifically instructed not to by their teacher.

-If a student does not have the iPad in class or the battery is not charged, she/he is still responsible for completing all course work expected that day.
+If a student does not have the iPad in class or the battery is not charged, she/he is still responsible for completing all course work due that day.
 The absence of a charged iPad will not excuse the student from completing assignments or fully engaging in class activities.
-Christian Brothers does not issue loaner iPads to students leaving an iPad at home or whose iPad is not charged.
+Christian Brothers does not loan iPads to students that forget their iPad at home or whose iPad is not charged.